 If you were in this trip with me, you probably felt the same sensation in the morning: waking-up with a higher than normal palpitating heart, excited and scary at the same time.
 This was meant to be an extremely busy day.

-(1) Getting out of bed quite early in the morning.
+(1) While still in Buenos Aires, getting out of bed quite early in the morning.

 (2) Breakfast in the hotel.